 15. It’s the Most Valuable Car Brand

 In 2022, Tesla was listed as the most valuable car brand, according to data shared by Statista.
-Its brand value was calculated at almost $76 billion.
-In 2021, it was just over $42 billion.
-Toyota was in second spot, while Mercedes-Benz was in third place.
+Its brand value was calculated at almost $68 billion.
+Toyota is in second spot, while Mercedes-Benz in third place.

 Every Tesla is connected which means that the company can analyze billions of miles of real-world data that they get from their international fleet to make sense of how accidents can happen.
 Using this information, they’ve created features to assist the drivers of their vehicles to avoid accidents.
 Thanks to the over-the-air software that they use, they can then release updated versions of existing safety features that consider this real-world data gathered by their fleet.